 This is where we come in!
-We’ve got heaps of experience of travelling through Europe, and we’ve also spoken to digital nomads that currently live there to figure out what you should bring with you.
+We’ve got heaps of experience of traveling around the EU, and we’ve also spoken to digital nomads that currently live there to figure out what you should bring with you.

 It’s the question that plagues every digital nomad when they’re first heading out into the world – backpack or trolley case?
 The answer to that really depends on what kind of trip you are planning and where you are going.
 When it comes to travel within Europe, you’ll have to keep a few things in mind.

 The smaller the suitcase the better!
 In fact, if you can just use a regular rucksack, you’ll save a lot of time and energy.
 Budget airlines within Europe will usually only let you take a small backpack or handbag on for free.
 Generally speaking, it should be able to fit underneath the average budget plane seat.

 That being said, it’s also common for visitors to the continent to use buses and trains.
 Even in this case it’s far better to go with something smaller, but generally a backpack will do you far better than a trolley case.
 We’d only recommend a trolley case if you plan on staying in the same city for a number of months.
 Otherwise, backpacks are your friend.

 Europeans have a bit of a reputation for well dressed.
 The style is certainly different than North America with clothing more focused on traditional style rather than the fashion cycle.
 This does depend a little bit on where you are in Europe.
 Scandinavian countries will prefer darker clothes, whilst Mediterranean countries are big on pastels.
 The UK, unsurprisingly, is a little bit closer to the American style these days.